eepgwde/pyeg0/Filing0/README.md

 The *_output.csv files from the zipfile are in a subdir t and I've produced a diff with that too using the same check-all rule.

+There are a number of tests set up.
+You can compare input to output, output to analyst output and, importantly, a new test is to compare output as input to output.
+You can do that last test because the system is idempotent.
+That means, the output if used as input will produce the same output as the input.
+(This has been designed into the implementation of the Filing0 class, it preserves the order of the records to help in comparison.)

 ** Results